An Effective Chess Calculation Technique

-(In complicated positions there are a high number of forcing moves and responses – making it still hard to calculate everything.
-That is why complicated tactical positions will be a real test of your calculation skill.)
+In complicated positions there are a high number of forcing moves and responses – making it still hard to calculate everything.
+That is why complicated tactical positions will be a real test of your calculation skill.

 When it comes to non-forcing moves, it makes no sense to try calculate all the possibilities.
 Not even computers can do it!
 Trying to calculate everything will lead to frustration and fatigue.
 Instead, it makes more sense to evaluate non-forcing moves based on chess principles and your understanding of chess strategy.

+The 3rd element of an effective calculation method is your tactical skill.
 The tactical combinations that may appear in your chess games often share recognizable patterns and ideas.
 Such typical patterns and ideas are referred to as “themes” or “motifs.”

 By making an in-depth study of a specific motif, you will improve your understanding of how the motif works in different situations.
 Furthermore, this way of study will help you notice interesting and “less-obvious” ways in which these motifs can be used.

-Training your chess tactics skill supports the accuracy and speed of your calculation skill.
+Your tactical skill supports the accuracy and speed of your calculation skill.